 Yet, while vinyl is growing, it’s not going to be the music industry’s savior.
-Total physical album sales were down 14.9% in the US in the first half of 2014, to just shy of 121 million units.
-CD sales led the way down, falling by 19.6% (there were still nearly 63 million of them sold), while digital album sales were down 11.6% to 53.8 million units.
+Total physical album sales were down 14.9 percent in the U.S. in the first half of 2014, to just shy of 121 million units.
+CD sales led the way down, falling by 19.6 percent (there were still nearly 63 million of them sold), while digital album sales were down 11.6 percent to 53.8 million units.
 Set against that, the 4 million vinyl albums sold are an irrelevance.

 Streaming, meanwhile, continues to flourish.
-On-demand streams were up 42% from a year ago (to more than 70 billion streams), of which audio streams (think Spotify, Rdio, Beats, etc) were up 50.1% and video streams (think Youtube, Vevo) up 35.2%.
+On-demand streams were up 42 percent from a year ago (to more than 70 billion streams), of which audio streams (think Spotify, Rdio, Beats, etc) were up 50.1 percent and video streams (think YouTube, Vevo) up 35.2 percent.

 The problem for the music industry is that the revenue generated by streaming (through royalties) is not making up for the decline in music ownership, at least not yet.
-However, when you add up all digital purchases of individual tracks and online streams, and combine them with physical sales, the total dollar “equivalent” of albums sold declined by only 3.3% in the first six months of 2014 (assuming 10 digital downloads, or 1,500 streams of a song, equals the dollar value of an album sale).
-This time last year the fall was 4.6%.
+However, when you add up all digital purchases of individual tracks and online streams, and combine them with physical sales, the total dollar “equivalent” of albums sold declined by only 3.3 percent in the first six months of 2014 (assuming 10 digital downloads, or 1,500 streams of a song, equals the dollar value of an album sale).
+This time last year the fall was 4.6 percent.